kubevela/kubevela/design/vela-core/resourcetracker_design.md

 There are several *ResourceTrackers* maintained for one Application.
 - **Versioned ResourceTracker**: Each ResourceTracker keeps the record for the resources of one Application generation.
 Most resources are kept here.
 When application spec is updated, new versioned ResourceTracker will be created and used.
 - **Root ResourceTracker**: This ResourceTracker keeps the record of the resources that shares the life-cycle with the Application instead of a single version.
 Resources recorded here will not be recycled until Application is deleted.
-- **ControllerRevision ResourceTracker**: This ResourceTracker tracks all the dispatched component revisions.
+- **ComponentRevision(ControllerRevision) ResourceTracker**: This ResourceTracker tracks all the dispatched component revisions.
 When some components are not in use in new versions, this ResourceTracker can elegantly recycle the revisions for those components.

 ### ResourceKeeper